- Version Requirements / License / Installation

 Parameters: each filter has its own parameters.
 When you select a new filter, the parameters change.

 If you see a ‘+’ icon in the parameters area, it means there are some advanced parameters, wich are initially hidden.
 Click the icon to display them.

 Selection / All Shapes: these radio buttons lets you choose which shapes to apply the action to.

 Affect objects / subobjects / both: Some filters can work on subobject level.
 This dropdown list, when enabled, gives you control over the influence of the action.

 Use Reference: some filters will let you – or require you – to pick a reference shape to use as sample.
 Clicking the Pick Shape button, you are allowed to pick the shape you want to act as reference.

 e.g.: if you are using the size (bbox) filter and you check Use Ref., the first parameter (Size (bbox) spinner) is disabled.
-When you pick a reference shape, the script takes its size as reference, instead of the first parameter.
+When you pick a reference shape, the plugin takes its size as reference, instead of the first parameter.